-- a.
-Freestanding signs shall comply with the specific standards in Section 5.2.6: Sign Type Specific Standards. - C. Total Number of Signs.
+- B. Freestanding Signs.
+Freestanding signs include monument and subdivision signs as defined in this section.
+Additional specific standards are required for each sign type per Section 5.2.6: Sign Type Specific Standards. - C. Total Number of Signs.
 A tenant/business is permitted a maximum number of signs as identified below.
 A tenant/business shall be defined as an owner or lease holder of the individual building/unit within a building. - 1.
 Building Signs.
 A total of three (3) building signs may be permitted per tenant/business.
 Such signs shall be permitted only on a building frontage along a public or private roadway, or along a parking lot serving the building.